 Gates Cambridge reference

-In addition to two academic references for admission, Gates Cambridge applicants submit a reference about their fit with the scholarship.
+In addition to two academic references for admission, Gates Cambridge applicants must arrange for someone to submit a reference setting out how they meet the scholarship’s criteria.

 In the application form we ask:

 Please give your assessment of the applicant’s suitability for a Gates Cambridge Scholarship.
 These are awarded on the following criteria: intellectual ability, justification for the choice of course, a commitment to improving the lives of others and leadership capacity.

 We also ask:

 - How highly would you rank the applicant for a Gates Cambridge Scholarship?

 - On what overall group are you basing this ranking?

 - What is the size of this group?